Jonathan Conville Memorial Trust Alpine Preparation

 Closing date and selections

-PLEASE NOTE: Emails do not always reach their destination and it is therefore applicant's responsibility to contact PYB if email notification has not been received by the begining of April 2016.
+PLEASE NOTE: Emails do not always reach their destination and it is therefore applicant's responsibility to contact PYB if email notification has not been received by the 23rd April 2017.

 Successful applicants will be expected to confirm acceptance of the place and provide prompt payment.